kauri-io/Content/Consensys projects/Nethereum.md

 using Nethereum.Web3;
 ```

-Next create an instance of Web3, with the infura url for
+Next it creates an instance of Web3, with the infura url for
 mainnet.

 ```csharp